eugenregehr/reload-on-breakpoint/README.md

 # Reload on Breakpoint
-A simple script that reloads when your site is passing a defined breakpoint.
+A simple script that reloads when your site is passing a defined breakpoint by resizing browser window.

 ## Installation
 Install via NPM: